Latvian Steam merchant

 |Notes on event|

 At 19.12 hours on 14 Jun, 1942, the unescorted Regent (Master Voldemars Reinsons) was hit by the last two torpedoes from U-504 and sank quickly after capsizing about 200 miles southwest of the Cayman Islands.
 The master and ten crew members were lost.
 The U-boat surfaced immediately afterwards to attack another unescorted ship sighted during the hunt with the deck gun, but the American steam tanker Victory Sword had witnessed the sinking, turned away at full speed and sent wireless messages.
 Poske decided not to attack and left because he was out of torpedoes and the enemy aircraft alerted of his presence in the area.
+The survivors were picked up by the Honduran steam merchant Altantida and were landed at Burrwood, Louisiana on 27 June.

 |On board||We have details of 5 people who were on board.|